More about the NISE Network Product Development Process

 Slides presented to the NASA Science Activation group about the project's development process focused on scientist and peer review, visitor evaluation, and partner feedback.

-You can find many more professional development guides on on a wide range of educational program development and implementation topics including evaluation capacity building, Universal Design, safety, games, public engagement, and more
+- You can find many more professional learning guides on on a wide range of educational program development and implementation topics including evaluation capacity building, Universal Design, safety, games, public engagement, and more